Trauma Therapy in Augusta, GA

 You could find yourself wanting to avoid anything that reminds you of painful memories.
 Avoiding places, people, and even attempting to avoid your own thoughts or emotions about it.

 If you feel like your past is still influencing you, working with a trauma counselor can help you heal and move forward with a new sense of inner peace.
+Trauma can impact anyone, regardless of whether you grew up in downtown Augusta or in West Lake Country Club.

-Trauma Therapy can’t erase what happened to you, but it can help you leave it in the past.
+Trauma Therapy canβt erase what happened to you, but it can help you leave it in the past.

-If you feel like you’re always in fight-or-flight, trauma treatment can help you get out of survival mode.
-While it can’t remove traumatic memories, it can help reprocess them so they are stored in low definition, which makes them less intense and more manageable.
-It can also help your nervous system learn the difference between burnt toast and the house being on fire.
+If you feel like youβre always in fight-or-flight, trauma treatment can help you get out of survival mode.
+While it canβt remove traumatic memories, it can help you reprocess them so they are stored in low definition, which makes them less intense and more manageable.

 What to Expect in Therapy Sessions

-Before the first session, you’ll be asked to complete new client paperwork through my online portal.
+Before the first session, youβll be asked to complete new client paperwork through my online portal.
 This paperwork covers your history, present difficulties or struggles, and what you want to focus on in therapy.

-The goal of trauma counseling is to help the parts of you that were the most wounded by your past experiences to be seen, heard, and felt, so that they can truly heal.
 Throughout sessions, we will monitor how your body is responding to what we are talking about.
 If your body (nervous system) signals us that we need to slow down, we will always follow its guidance.
-Therapy will teach you how to monitor your body’s reactions and how to teach your body when it’s safe.
+Therapy will teach you how to self-monitor your bodyβs reactions and how to teach your body when itβs safe.

 My Treatment Approaches

 Internal Family Systems (IFS) helps us connect with the parts of you that were the most impacted by traumatic experiences.
-We allow these parts to tell their stories so that they don’t continue to be burdened by the past.
+We allow these parts to tell their stories so that they donβt continue to be burdened by the past.

 Polyvagal Theory (PVT) helps us understand how trauma is impacting your nervous system so that we can move through trauma therapy in a nervous system friendly way.